Explore Our Mutual Fund Schemes

 How do STP calculators work ?

-STP calculators help you plan how to transition your funds from a debt to an equity mutual fund scheme by automating complex calculations and providing instant estimates.
-Such calculators typically require you to input some basic information such as your initial corpus size, STP amount, tenure, and expected return rates.
-The calculator determines your final corpus size within seconds.
+A mutual fund STP calculator typically require you to input some basic information such as your initial corpus size, STP amount, tenure, and expected return rates.
+Based on this, the mutual fund STP calculator determines your final corpus size within seconds.

 You can also adjust these inputs to see the resultant impact on your corpus and accordingly plan your investments.